2019 Alaska mid-air collision: Accident

-Passengers
+Casualties

-Nine passengers in the DHC-3 sustained serious injuries and one passenger sustained fatal injuries; all four passengers in the DHC-2 suffered fatal injuries.
+Nine passengers in the DHC-3 sustained serious injuries and one passenger died on the scene, while the pilot of the DHC-3 sustained suffered head trauma during the accident; all four passengers and the pilot in the DHC-2 died on impact.
 Six injured victims were admitted to a local hospital and four others were evacuated to Seattle.

 The bodies of three occupants of the DHC-2 were recovered from the water soon after the accident and the other two bodies were found in a wooded area near the shoreline the following day.
 The medical examiner determined the cause of death of all five DHC-2 occupants to have been blunt force trauma.

-The front-seat passenger in the DHC-3 was found underwater, still strapped into her seat in the aircraft wreckage; her primary cause of death was determined to have been blunt force trauma with drowning being a contributing factor.
+The body of the fatal front-seat passenger in the DHC-3 was found underwater, still strapped into her seat in the aircraft wreckage; her primary cause of death was determined to have been blunt force trauma with drowning being a contributing factor.

 Aftermath

-The deceased DHC-2 pilot was the owner and sole pilot for Mountain Air Service, and the company ceased operations after the crash.
-Taquan Air Flight 20 crashed one week later on 20 May and the airline suspended all flights the following day.
-Amid increased oversight by the FAA, Taquan resumed limited cargo service on 23 May, scheduled passenger flights on 31 May, and on-demand sightseeing tours on June 3.
+Since the deceased DHC-2 pilot was the owner and sole pilot for Mountain Air Service, and the DHC-2 involved was the only aircraft owned by the airline, the company ceased all operations after the crash.
+Taquan Air Flight 20 crashed one week later on May 20 and the airline suspended all flights the following day.
+Amid increased oversight by the FAA, Taquan resumed limited cargo service on May 23, scheduled passenger flights on May 31, and on-demand sightseeing tours on June 3.